mikenewbon/blender-studio/README.md

 # Blender Studio

-This is the publishing platform of Blender Studio, available on cloud.blender.org.
+This is the publishing platform of Blender Studio, available on studio.blender.org.

-By subscribing to Blender Cloud you support the creation of open content, the development of high-end production tools like Blender and access a unique set of learning and creative resources.
+By subscribing to Blender Studio you support the creation of open content, the development of high-end production tools like Blender and access a unique set of learning and creative resources.